google-gemini/generative-ai-js/.changeset/dirty-wolves-sin.md

 "@google/generative-ai": minor
 ---

-Expand the model's countTokens method to alternatively accept a GenerateContentRequest.
+Expand the model's `countTokens` method to alternatively accept a `GenerateContentRequest`.